-Collin Kurtenbach serves clients with the litigation and transactional aspects of intellectual property law.
-His litigation practice focuses on representing clients in asserting and defending their intellectual property rights.
-The majority of his work deals with patent law, but he also has experience with trade secrets and trademarks.
-In the patent arena, Collin emphasizes his bioengineering background to assist clients in complex Hatch-Waxman litigation and lawsuits related to various types of medical devices.
+Collin Kurtenbach's litigation practice focuses on representing clients in asserting and defending their intellectual property rights before U.S. district courts and the International Trade Commission (ITC).
+The majority of his work deals with patent law, but he also has experience with trade secrets.
+In the patent arena, Collin emphasizes his bioengineering background to assist clients in complex Hatch-Waxman litigation and lawsuits related to various types of medical devices as well as in litigating intellectual property rights relating to semiconductors, smartphones, and biotechnology.

 Prior to attending law school, Collin worked in the research and development and in the intellectual property departments of Cardinal Health.
 During this time he assisted in the design, development, and legal protection of medical devices.
 He also supported the company in its mergers and acquisition work by validating and onboarding certain intellectual property.